 The CARES Act ushers in additional challenges to pension plan sponsors

 For years, pension plan sponsors have experienced the challenges of financing their plans in a historically low interest-rate environment.
-By mid-March, their funding challenges had increased, as COVID-19 took hold, the markets turned volatile, and it became clear that plan sponsors’ own business earnings could also feel the impact.
+By mid-March, their funding challenges had increased as COVID-19 took hold, the markets turned volatile, and it became clear that plan sponsors’ own business earnings could also feel the impact.

-1 A delay in minimum required contributions due in 2020 until December 31
+1 A delay until December 31 in minimum required contributions due in 2020

 This includes both quarterly and year-end contributions, regardless of the plan year to which they apply.
-Interest will accumulate at the appropriate effective rate of interest (the 2020 rate for calendar-year plan years) dating back to the original due date, and must be included when the contributions are made.
+Interest will accumulate at the appropriate effective rate of interest (the 2020 rate for calendar year plan years) dating back to the original due date, and must be included when the contributions are made.

 2 An alternative funded status for determination of benefit restrictions

 The CARES Act also allows employers to use an earlier adjusted funding target attainment percentage (AFTAP) in determining whether Section 436 benefit restrictions apply for plan years that include calendar year 2020.
 These restrictions could include the freezing of benefits or limiting the availability of lump-sum or other accelerated distributions.
-Under this rule, a plan with a July 1 to June 30 plan year could use the AFTAP for a plan year beginning on July 1, 2018, for plan years beginning on July 1, 2019, and July 1, 2020.
+Under this rule, a plan with a July 1 to June 30 plan year could use the AFTAP for a plan year beginning July 1, 2018, for plan years beginning July 1, 2019, and July 1, 2020.